Ruby on Rails Tutorial for Beginners with Project & Example

 What is Rails?

 Rails is a development framework written in Ruby for building web applications.
 It was created as the foundation of Basecamp application and then released as an open-source software in 2004.
 Rails offers many in-built standard features and functionalities, which makes it a suitable option for MVP prototyping and development.

 It was created by David Heinemeier Hasson popularly known as DHH.
 It is one of the most influential and popular tools for building web applications.
-It offers many standard features and functionality built-in, which makes it a suitable option for your MVP prototyping and development.
-It is used by some of your favorite sites like Airbnb, Github, Shopify, etc.
+It is used by some of the favourite sites like Airbnb, Github, Shopify, etc.

 - What is Ruby?